Hans Nielsen (speedway rider): By year

 After winning both the Danish and Nordic qualifying finals, Nielsen finally won his first world title after finishing in second place during the two previous Championships.
-In the 1987 Individual Speedway World Championship he lost his first ride to Erik Gundersen but then won his next four rides to be crowned the champion.
+In the 1986 Individual Speedway World Championship he lost his first ride to Erik Gundersen but then won his next four rides to be crowned the champion.
 Fellow Dane Jan O. Pedersen took silver and England's Kelvin Tatum took the bronze while Gundersen faded into tenth place.
 Despite his rivalry with Gundersen he teamed up with him in the World Pairs winning the gold medal.
 He helped the Oxford Cheetahs team win the league and cup double for the second consecutive season during a 1986 British League season.
-Nielsen topped the league averages with a record 11.57.
+Nielsen topped the league averages with a record 11.57 and won the British League Riders' Championship, held at Hyde Road on 12 October.